hanielwang/Refining_Boundary_Head/README.md

 * We implemented label assignment for boundary confidence.

 ./libs/modeling/losses.py:
-* We added the supervision of boundary confidence, including confidence scaling and loss function.
+* We added the supervision of boundary confidence, including confidence scaling and loss function calculation.

+libs/datasets/epic_kitchens.py:
+* We Loaded data for noun and verb together.

+/libs/utils/nms.py:
+* We changed the sort of NMS through action socres instead of separate verb/noun scores.
 ```